-Substances emitted into the air by the plant's boiler, which uses heavy fuel oil A^{1} , is one of the environmental issues the plant has been dealing with.
+Atmospheric emission from the plant's boiler, which uses heavy fuel oil A^{1} , is one of the environmental issues the plant has been dealing with.
 Until fiscal 2011, the plant has controlled boiler emissions by creating appropriate operating conditions collectively with steam emissions inside the plant.
-From fiscal 2011, however, the plant plans to switch from heavy fuel oil A to liquefied natural gas $(LNG)^{2}$, which will help to significantly reduce CO_2 in the near future.
+From fiscal 2011, however, the plant has been moving forward with plans to switch from heavy fuel oil A to liquefied natural gas (LNG) 2 , and is aiming to reduce CO_2 in the near future.

-1. Heavy fuel oil A
+1 Heavy fuel oil A